noradle/noradle-oracle-server/README.md

   - m,multi : repeat template with substitute data repeatly
   - tr,tree : repeat template with substitute data repeatly, but print hierachical structure
   - tb,list : aid table print, for cols,thead...
-  - msg_pipe
-  - cache : http cache support
-  - k_debug : trace runtime info, mimic server env in IDE

-some packages may be deprecated in future
+6. some packages may be deprecated in future

-* kv
+  - kv
-* k_validator
+  - k_validator
-* k_auth
+  - k_auth
-* k_mapping
+  - k_mapping

 how to install
 ================